mateoconlechuga/convimg/readme.md

 By default, convpng outputs a table used for dynamic extraction from appvars.
 If you want to use hardcoded addresses, feel free to turn this option off.

+---

+    #OutputHeader : <string>

+This outputs a particular string header at the start of an appvar for later using to search for it.

 ### Additional notes

 * You can use the `#Compression` option to fully compress appvars.